 E. Interest and Costs

 The family auto policy in Virginia defines damages as including pre-judgment interest.
 If however the pre-judgment interest puts the amount to be paid over the limits, then that amount over the limits need not be paid.
 Dairyland Insurance Co. v.
 Douthat, 248 Va.
-627, 449 S.E.2d 799.
+627, 449 S.E.2d 799 (1994).
 That applies for both liability and UM coverage.

 Liability carriers do have to pay costs.
 See Nationwide Insurance v.
 Finley, 215 Va.
-700, 214 S.E.2d 129.
-UM carriers do not have to pay costs.
+700, 214 S.E.2d 129 (1975)

 F. Finding Coverage

 There is a company by the name of ML Research Group located in Tempe, AZ that holds itself out as a specialty research firm with a focus on supplying a wide range of insurance information to attorneys.
 Their website is https://mlresearchgroup.com.
-They may be a potential resource to use.
+They may be a potential resource to use

 Notice

-Late notice is a policy defense only if there is prejudice to the insurer.
+Late notice is a policy defense only if there is a prejudice to the insurer.
 If the insured provides no information to the insurer, then the carrier need not show prejudice.
 Where there is a lack of cooperation, the carrier has to show prejudice.

 If the carrier intends to disclaim coverage, it is required to notify the claimant within 45 days of the discovery of the breach.
-This same notice must be given to the claimant within 45 days when the insurer executes a non-waiver of rights or a reservation of right.
-In any event the notice must be given not later than 30 days before trial.
+This same notice must be given to the claimant within 45 days when the insurer executes a non-waiver of rights or a reservation of rights.
+In any event, the notice must be given not later than 30 days before trial.
 Liberty Mutual v.
 Safeco, 223 Va.
 317 (1982)

 Call, or contact us for a free consult.
 Also for more info on liability insurance see the Wikipedia pages.